cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
   - encoded_commitment_list, an encoded commitment list (as computed by encode_group_commitment_list)
-  - msg, the message to be signed (sent by the Coordinator).
+  - msg, the message to be signed.

   Outputs: A Scalar representing the binding factor